antoinemcgrath/twitter_verified_blocker/README.md

 Functional notes:

-    1. You may protect verified accounts (exclude them from being blocked, they will remain in your feed, etc).
+    1. You may protect verified accounts (exclude them from being blocked and they will remain in your feed, etc).
 To do this:
        A. create the Twitter list "exceptions"
        B. add verified users to "exceptions"

     2. This script will access 3 Twitter user lists, affirm verified users and block them.
 The three lists are:
        A. the Twitter managed verified user list